MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 #### Implementation
 How do we find the minimum crossing edges at every iteration?

-We need to check all the outgoing edges of every node, so the running time could be as bad as $$\mathcal{O}(V E)$$.
+We need to check all the outgoing edges of every node, so the running time could be as bad as $\mathcal{O}(V E)$.
 But there's a more clever solution!

 - For every node *w* keep value *dist(w)* that measures the "distance" of *w* from the current tree.
 - When a new node *u* is added to the tree, check whether neighbors of *u* decreases their distance to tree; if so, decrease distance